Katrine (footballer)

-Katrine da Silva Costa (born 19 April 1998), simply known as Katrine, is a Brazilian professional footballer who plays as a left-back and midfielder for Série A1 club Internacional and the Brazil women's national team.
+Katrine da Silva Costa (born 19 April 1998), simply known as Katrine, is a Brazilian professional footballer who plays as a left-back and midfielder for Série A1 club Santos.

 Club career

-Katrine has played for SC Corinthians Paulista, Grêmio Osasco Audax EC, SC Internacional, Grêmio FBPA, Minas Brasília FF and Palmeiras in Brazil.
-In the end of 2023 Internacional announced the return to the team and signed the contract until the end of 2025.
+Born in Fortaleza, Ceará, Katrine began her career with local side Menina Olímpica, before moving to Itapejara d'Oeste in 2012.
+Back to her hometown in 2014, she played for Unifor Futsal before signing for Corinthians in 2016.

+Initially under a partnership with Audax, Katrine remained at Audax during the 2018, before agreeing to a deal with Ceará in August of that year.
+The deal later collapsed, and she moved to Internacional instead.

+On 21 January 2019, Katrine was announced at Grêmio.
+She then spent a year at Minas Brasília, before joining Palmeiras on 20 January 2021.

+On 8 December 2023, Katrine returned to Inter on a two-year deal.
+On 13 January 2026, Santos announced her signing on a two-year contract.

 International career

 Katrine represented Brazil at two FIFA U-20 Women's World Cup editions (2016 and 2018).
-She made her senior debut on 17 September 2021 in a friendly against Argentine which Brazil won 3–1.
+She made her debut with the full side on 17 September 2021, in a friendly against Argentine which Brazil won 3–1.